Atari4800/gpu-scraper/README.md

 *Currently working:*
 - Best Buy, B&H, and Newegg have been tested and succeed
-- Firefox is able to open URL when product is in stock
+- Firefox can open URL when product is in stock
-- Build script installs dependancies
+- Build script installs dependencies
 - Headless Selenium allows some bot evasion
-- Beautiful Soup is able to parse HTML to find needed elements
+- Beautiful Soup can parse HTML to find needed elements
 - Crontab allows program to be called every minute to not be constantly running in the background

 *Currently in Progress:*